Hong Kong to Rotterdam By Air freight, Container ship or Road

 Hong Kong International Airport to Brussels Airport

-The quickest way to get from Hong Kong to Rotterdam by ship will take about 32 days 10h and departs from Yantian (CNYTN) and arrives into Rotterdam (NLRTM).
-There are vessels departing every 1-2 days on this route.
-Evergreen is one of the carriers that operates regular services on this route with vessels departing every 1-2 weeks.
+The quickest way to get from Hong Kong to Rotterdam by ship will take about 38 days 11h and departs from Hong Kong (HKHKG) and arrives into Rotterdam (NLRTM).
+There are vessels departing every 2-4 weeks on this route.
+COSCO is one of the carriers that operates regular services on this route with vessels departing every 2-4 weeks.

 More about shipping cargo and freight from Hong Kong to Rotterdam by Air, Ocean and Road

-The shortest shipping time by sea between Hong Kong and Rotterdam is 32 days 10h.
-Ships depart from Yantian (CNYTN) and arrive at Rotterdam (NLRTM) with scheduled departures Every 1-2 days.
+The shortest shipping time by sea between Hong Kong and Rotterdam is 38 days 11h.
+Ships depart from Hong Kong (HKHKG) and arrive at Rotterdam (NLRTM) with scheduled departures Every 2-4 weeks.

 Scheduled flights between Hong Kong International Airport (HKG) and Brussels Airport (BRU) depart 2-4 times a week.
-These flights are serviced by Cathay Pacific, Juneyao Airlines, Thai Airways, Qatar Airways, Emirates, Finnair, Swiss, Turkish Airlines, All Nippon Airways and Ethiopian Airlines and the typical transit time is around 13h 38m.
+These flights are serviced by Cathay Pacific, Thai Airways, Qatar Airways, Etihad Airways, Emirates, Finnair, Turkish Airlines, Ethiopian Airlines, Cargolux and Swiss and the typical transit time is around 13h 51m.

 Yes there are dedicated cargo planes that fly regular scheduled services between Hong Kong and Rotterdam.
-Cargo flights depart from Hong Kong International Airport (HKG) and arrive at Brussels Airport (BRU) with departures 1-2 times a day and a average flight time of around 13h 38m.
-Ethiopian Airlines operates on this route.
+Cargo flights depart from Hong Kong International Airport (HKG) and arrive at Brussels Airport (BRU) with departures 2-4 times a day and a average flight time of around 13h 51m.
+Ethiopian Airlines and Cargolux operates on this route.

 The distance between Hong Kong and Rotterdam by cargo ship is 13,460 Nautical Miles (24,928 Kilometres / 15,490 Miles).
 This distance is measured by sea between Hong Kong (HKHKG) and Rotterdam (NLRTM).